Kurento/kurento/source/Installation_Guide.rst

 This network diagram depicts a scenario where a :term:`NAT` device is present.
-In this case, the client will access the public IP 130.206.82.56, which will connect him with the external intertface of the NAT device.
+In this case, the client will access the public IP 130.206.82.56, which will connect him with the external interface of the NAT device.
 KMS serves media on a specific address which, by default, is the IP of the server where the service is running.
 This would have the server announcing that the media served by an Http Endpoint can be consumed in the private IP 172.30.1.122.
-Since this address is not accessible by external clients, the administrator of the system will have to confgure KMS to announce, as connection addres for clients, the public IP of the NAT device.
-This is acheived by changing the value of announcedAddress in the file /etc/kurento/kurento.conf with the appropriate value.
+Since this address is not accessible by external clients, the administrator of the system will have to configure KMS to announce, as connection address for clients, the public IP of the NAT device.
+This is achieved by changing the value of announcedAddress in the file /etc/kurento/media-server.conf with the appropriate value.
 The following lines would be the contents of this configuration file for the present scenario.